![]() |

 BOMB THREAT RESPONSE PROTOCOL

 5. If a suspicious object or potential bomb is observed on campus, Do Not Handle It!
-Clear the area and immediately notify Campus Safety at ext.
-5555.
-If in doubt, call ext.
-5555.
+Clear the area and immediately and notify Campus Safety at 610-558-5555.

 EARTHQUAKE RESPONSE PROTOCOL